emmytronix/Profile-Card/README.md

 - ✅ Separate hobbies and dislikes lists
 - ✅ Keyboard navigation with visible focus styles
 - ✅ Responsive layout at various breakpoints

+### Contact Form (Stage 1)
+- ✅ Form with all required fields and proper data-testid attributes
+- ✅ Client-side validation with appropriate error messages
+- ✅ Accessible form with labels and aria-describedby for errors
+- ✅ Success message only shown after valid submission
+- ✅ Fully keyboard accessible
+- ✅ Responsive design

+### About Me Page (Stage 1)
+- ✅ All required sections with proper data-testid attributes
+- ✅ Semantic structure with main, section, headings
+- ✅ Reflective content in each required area
+- ✅ Responsive design
+- ✅ Accessible navigation

 ## Running Locally